tomfisher/timbus-context-population-tools-tacet/Readme.md

 - All floating points must be in local format (e.g. France has ',' and German '.').

 Import
+- Choose "Import" from the menu and choose an import wizard: either "Import Datasource(s)" for CSV or RDF files or for an import from a database or the "Import Media" for audio or video files.
+- Exemplariyly, we will describe the import of an CSV file in the following.

 - Specify the location of the CSV file.
 If the file contains a header, check the box "Header" and define the element separator for the header.
 - This will automatically create the names of the columns.
 If no header was included, you have to set the column names manually.
 - Set the element separator for the columns and the line separator.
 Each column has to be specified.
 At least one column needs to be a timestamp (we recommend to use the first column).
 - Define the timestamp format.
 The importer is guessing a timestamp, but make sure if it is correct.
-The time stamp can either be a Java SimpleDataformat (http://docs.oracle.com/javase/6/docs/api/java/text/SimpleDateFormat.html) or an incrementing counter.
-If you are using custom timestamps you have to provide the format and seperator (e.g. m.s.S, separator: '\.').
+The time stamp can either be a Java SimpleDataformat (http://docs.oracle.com/javase/6/docs/api/java/text/SimpleDateFormat.html), an incrementing counter or a UNIX timestamp.
-- You have the possibility to add further rows, which are meant to be new annotation tracks.
-Allowed values should be stated.
-- If you intend on performing a classification, you have to add a "NEW_TRAIN_ANNOTATION" track.
-There should also be an existing class track.
-If there is none, you have to add it during the import (e.g. "NEW_LABEL_ANNOTATION").
+- You can now change the type of track if necessary.

 ### Annotation